darccio/zas/README.md

       text/markdown: markdown
       text/yaml+myplugin: myplugin

 If Zingy find an embed tag with type attribute set to "text/yaml+myplugin", it will invoke "mzgmyplugin".
 Zingy expects to process plugin's stdout as HTML.
 It also pipes stderr to user's shell.
+Any plugin will be called passing current file's path as argument.

     <embed src="navigation.md" type="text/markdown" />

 Maybe you are asking to yourself: "Where is mzgmarkdown?".
 Nowhere!
 It is an special case, where Zingy calls an exported method Markdown.
-Anyway, I wanted to allow to anyone to modify internal Markdown processing if they wish.
+Anyway, I wanted to allow to anyone to override internal Markdown processing if they wish.

 If you develop a new plugin, please contact me and I will list it here :) Please, keep in mind: make it [idempotent](http://en.wikipedia.org/wiki/Idempotence).